 In terms of professional education, four of the seven postgraduate programmes are combined archives and records management degrees.
 This means that the one qualification will do for either a career in archives or records management.
 The other three programmes offer a separate degree in records management that will qualify you for a career as a records manager but not necessarily as an archivist.

-Undergraduate degrees in Information Management sometimes include elements of records management but, whilst useful for Record Assistants, such degrees are not professional qualifications.
+Undergraduate degrees in Information Management sometimes include elements of records management but, whilst useful for Record Assistants, such degrees are not equal to the post-graduate qualifications.
 There are however more opportunities in records management to obtain employment before qualification and, once employed, then undertaking a distance learning programme, whilst on the job.

 Records Management is often closely related to areas such as Information Compliance (e.g. Data Protection, Freedom of Information), Knowledge Management and Information Management.
 Some job roles reflect this closeness and are amalgamations of these areas.
 This often opens up such posts to a range of different qualification backgrounds.